Functional sufficient dimension reduction through distance covariance

 \section{Introduction}

-In contemporary data analysis, functional data are prevalent in many applications such as speech recognition, magnetic resonance imaging (MRI), online handwriting recognition and longitudinal data analysis \citep{ramsay2004functional}.
+In contemporary data analysis, functional data are prevalent in many applications such as speech recognition, magnetic resonance imaging (MRI), online handwriting recognition and longitudinal data analysis \citep{ramsay1991some}.
 Under a functional data analysis (FDA) framework, each sample element is considered to be a function.
-A hot issue is to study how a scalar response varies with a random function $X(t)$, where $t$ is an index variable defined on an interval.
-Take the Tecator data set as an example.
-The problem is predicting the fat content of pieces of meat from a near infrared absorbance spectrum which is a curve, see Figure \ref{spectrum}.
-This is a typical functional regression problem which has been investigated from both parametric and nonparametric point of views \citep{cardot1999functional,ferraty2002functional}.
-However, modelling parametrically is restrictive in some applications and modelling nonparametrically is unworkable due to the infinite-dimensionality of the functional data.
-Despite the infinite-dimensional nature of functional data, interestingly, the data set tends to have a certain pattern which might be represented by finite indexes.
+A hot issue is to study how a response variable varies with a random function $X(t)$, where $t$ is an index variable defined on an interval.